Most of us love to ride our motorbikes. It's convenient, especially during traffic.

 However, I was seriously disappointed with how things like this get mistreated.
 I could not believe how it was possible that this kind of motorbike could end up as a garage rot.
 15 years is not old.
 Also, it’s not even close to being a vintage motorbike… for me; it was a kind of love, a fallen angel at first sight.

 And I was sure that I could get this Honda Tena back in good shape.
 So, I paid 2k.
 I took the bike with me in the back of a pickup.
 Then, I started looking all over Pattaya to find a guy to repair and restore this bike!

 After a short search and asking around some friends, we found a small motorbike repair shop in nearby Ban Amphur.

 It was known for doing an incredible job on projects like this.
 We had an excellent negotiation with the owner, and his mechanics set to work right away.

 The Honda Tena motorbike was disassembled.
 The power plant was thoroughly cleaned.
 It got new paint, new aluminum wheels, and top-of-the-line tires … everything!
-We changed the color from the original green to a glossy black during the restoration process.
+We changed the color from the original green to glossy black during restoration.

 If I had known all this, I would have repainted it in the original color just to keep the vintage plate!